callmeJOUYA/sideBar/README.md

 # sideBar

-a fully responsive persian side bar template free to use for every one!!
+a fully responsive persian side bar template using tailwindCss free to use for every one!!